 Physics 2020: – The Nobel Prize 2020 in Physics is divided into one half and another half.
 The Nobel Prize 2020 in Physics is 1/2 awarded to Roger Penrose “for the discovery that black hole formation is a robust prediction of the general theory of relativity”, 1/4 awarded to Reinhard Genzel “for the discovery of a supermassive compact object at the centre of our galaxy”, and 1/4 awarded to Andrea Ghez “for the discovery of a supermassive compact object at our galaxy’s centre.”

-Chemistry 2020: – The Nobel Prize 2020 in Chemistry is awarded jointly to Emmanuelle Charpentier and Jennifer A. Doudna “for the method for genome editing development.”
+Chemistry 2020: – The Nobel Prize 2020 in Chemistry was awarded jointly to Emmanuelle Charpentier and Jennifer A. Doudna “for the method for genome editing development.”

 Literature 2020: –The Nobel Prize 2020 in Literature is awarded to American poet Louise Gluck “for her unmistakable poetic voice that with austere beauty makes individual existence universal”.